 Who would be your ideal client and what would the brief look like?

 ‘Hi it’s Rickenbacker guitars.
-We have an unlimited budget and we’d like JMS to make our new worldwide commercial showcasing our entire range of instruments.
+We have an unlimited budget and we’d like JMS Group to make our new worldwide commercial showcasing our entire range of instruments.
 Our only condition is that it features Hugh’s band performing as the headline act at Glastonbury.’